Malware Removal Subscription Service

 A worm is a type of malware that does not require a human to activate it.
 A worm is quite dangerous as it can infect, multiply, and send itself to other computers.
 Due to this, worms spread quickly and are hard to stop.

-Compared to others, adware is often considered a relatively harmless type of malware.
+Compared to other types of malware, adware is often considered a relatively harmless form of malware.
 Adware collects users’ data, including their browsing and search histories, shopping preferences, and cart details, to sell to advertisers or display targeted ads.

 A cybercriminal uses malware to encrypt victims’ data, devices, or IT systems to carry out a ransomware attack.
 They demand a ransom in exchange for a decryption key.
-In some cases, they’ll exfiltrate the data to a server they control to use as they please.
+In some cases, they’ll exfiltrate the data to a server they control, where they can use it as they please.
 Verizon describes ransomware as a “big problem getting bigger.”

 A rootkit is a remote access tool (RAT), often malicious, that provides an attacker with remote administrative access to a target’s device, network, or other IT resources.
 The criminals can use this access to change or even pull down the infected website.

-Cybercriminals sometimes infect the computer, not for the data stored on that computer but to use it as a puppet to commit some other crime.
-They build armies of such computers referred to as bots or zombies.
-These armies work for the criminals per se, or the criminals rent it to others to use maliciously.
-The bots or the zombie computers are unaware of them being used maliciously.
+Cybercriminals sometimes infect computers not for the data stored on them, but to use them as a means to commit other crimes.
+They build armies of such computers, referred to as bots or zombies.
+These armies work for the criminals themselves, or the criminals rent them out to others to be used maliciously.
+The bots or the zombie computers are unaware of being used maliciously.

 How To Know If My WordPress Site Was Hacked?